GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-02-16-exception-handling-test-questions-review.md

 Multiple times I had problems identifying hierarchical relations between classes as the key to the right answer.
 Examples:
 - When a catch statement has two or more exception types in it, code will not compile if one is a subclass of the other
 - If two custom exception classes are created, one a subclass of the other, and the subclass creates a constructor using super but with another type of argument than the parent, compilation fails.
 - One question (7) presented a custom exceptionclass extending Exception.
 It had three constructors, two with super and one with an empty body.
-All three were valid because the constructors were analogous to thos of Exception.
+All three were valid because the constructors were analogous to those of Exception.
 - One question (39) required me to know that UnsupprtedOperationException is a subclass of RunTimeException.
 - One question had code in which a catch statement was not able to catch the exception because the exception type thrown was higher in the hierarchy than the exceptiontype in the catch statement.